l7mp/stunner/docs/examples/direct-one2one-call/README.md

 For later convenience we also create a TCP Gateway that runs on port TCP:3478.

-Observe that we set STUNner's own service as the backend in the UDPRoute.
-This way, STUNner will be allowed to loop back client connections to itself.
-This is required by the headless model, since in this case the only way for clients to connect is via the transport relay connections created by STUNner.
-The rest, that is, cross-connecting the clients' media streams between each other, is just pure TURN magic.
+We still need to ensure that STUNner will loop back client connections to itself.
+This is required by the headless model, since in this case the only way for clients to connect to each other is via the transport relay connections created by STUNner.
+The rest, that is, cross-connecting the clients' media streams, is just pure TURN magic.

 Here is the corresponding UDPRoute.
 Note that the route attaches itself to both the UDP and the TCP Gateway, so no matter on which gateway the client connects via our UDPRoute will apply.
+Observe also that the backend Services are the Gateway pods themselves: this makes sure that two clients that happen to connect via different Gateway pods still connect to each other.

 ```yaml
 apiVersion: stunner.l7mp.io/v1